 A World Leader in Diabetes Cure-Focused Research

 Since its inception, the DRI has made significant contributions to the field of diabetes, pioneering many of the techniques used in diabetes centers around the world.
-Having already shown that diabetes can be reversed through islet transplantation, the DRI is building upon these promising outcomes by developing the BioHub, a mini-organ to deliver real insulin in real time.
-The DRI also collaborates with other leading researchers worldwide to develop and test new approaches to restore natural insulin production.
+Having already shown that diabetes can be reversed through islet transplantation, the DRI is building upon these promising outcomes by developing the DRI BioHub,a bioengineered “mini organ” that mimics the native pancreas, containing thousands of insulin-producing cells that sense blood sugar and release the precise amount of insulin needed, in real time.

 Pioneering New Therapies to Restore Insulin Production

-1. Sustainability - The immune system – preventing the rejection of donor tissue and reversing the autoimmune attack which caused the onset of diabetes.
+Sustainability – retraining the immune system to prevent the rejection of donor tissue and reversing the autoimmune attack which caused the onset of diabetes.

-2. Supply - of Insulin-Producing Cells – identifying, developing and/or regenerating a limitless supply of cells to sense blood glucose levels and produce insulin.
+Supply – identifying, developing and/or regenerating a limitless supply of cells that can sense blood glucose levels and produce insulin.